Richard Oram

-Professor Richard D. Oram F.S.A.
-(Scot.) is a Scottish historian.
+Richard D. Oram F.S.A.
+(Scot.) (born 20th century) is a Scottish historian.

 He is a professor of medieval and environmental history at the University of Stirling.
-He is also the director of the Centre for Environmental History and Policy at the University of Stirling.
+Oram is also the director of the Centre for Environmental History and Policy at the University of Stirling.

+Early life and education

+In 1983, he received a Master of Arts degree in Mediaeval History with Archaeology at the University of St Andrews, where he also carried out his doctoral research, on medieval Galloway.

+Career

-In 1983, he received his MA in Mediaeval History with Archaeology at the University of St. Andrews, where he also carried out his doctoral research, on medieval Galloway.
-He joined the University of Stirling in September 2002, having previously been an honorary lecturer in history at the University of Aberdeen.
-In 2000 he published The Lordship of Galloway (Birlinn).
-He has since written three royal biographies: two of King David I of Scotland (Tempus, 2004; John Donald, 2020), and one of Alexander II of Scotland (John Donald, 2012); as well as the High Medieval volume, volume 3, in the New Edinburgh History of Scotland series, entitled Domination and Lordship: Scotland, 1070-1230 (Edinburgh University Press, 2011).
+Oram joined the University of Stirling in September 2002, having previously been an honorary lecturer in history at the University of Aberdeen.
+In 2000, he published The Lordship of Galloway (Birlinn).
+He has since written three royal biographies: two of King David I of Scotland (Tempus, 2004; John Donald, 2020), and one of Alexander II of Scotland (John Donald, 2012); as well as the High Medieval volume, volume 3, in the New Edinburgh History of Scotland series, entitled Domination and Lordship: Scotland, 1070–1230 (Edinburgh University Press, 2011).

 In June 2014, Oram was appointed president of the Scottish Castles Association, a registered charity.
-In October 2023, Oram was made a trustee of National Museums Scotland for a four year term.
+In October 2023, Oram was made a trustee of National Museums Scotland for a four-year term.